Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 We know how mesmerized he is by this picture of Renee.

-So Matt will offer the picture to David, but subtly, hoping that David will take the picture and leave the Coke.
+So Matt will offer the picture to David, but subtly. hoping that David will take the picture and leave the Coke.

 We return to the room, ready to put our plan into motion.

 Matt actually snatches the photo of Renee off the table from where David had it propped up.
+David stands up from the table, Coke in hand.

+Matt holds out the picture of Renee.
 David's eyes flip between the picture and the Coke in his hand.

 Matt holds the picture just slightly out of reach as he walks backwards out of the room, luring David towards the door.

 David sets the Coke down on the table and grabs the picture.
+Bingo.

 Okay.

+That's good.
 Yeah, you should have something.

 We have our DNA sample.